flutter/website/src/docs/deployment/flavors.md

 ---
 title: Creating flavors for Flutter
+short-title: Flavors
-description: How to create build flavors specific to different devices.
+description: How to create build flavors specific to different release types or development environments.
 ---

-Do you need to set up product flavors for different devices?
+Do you need to set up product flavors for different development environments or release types?
 The community has written some articles you may find useful.
 These articles address flavors for both iOS and Android.